Tags

 Certain Signal

 Certain Signal customers also apply tags to some of the objects listed below.
+The list, with purposes, is included in the same pop-up note mentioned above.

 For full details, see the separate user guides for Certain Signal.